1992 Porsche 911 Carrera RS

+The chassis was stiffened thanks to additional bracing and welding in key areas.
 The suspension on the Porsche Carrera RS was lowered by 40mm and made considerably stiffer with race-tuned shock absorbers.
 The front brakes comprised cross-drilled discs with four-piston fixed callipers as used on the 911 Turbo.
 The rear brakes were taken from the Carrera Cup race car.

 Performance wise, the 964 RS had the same power and top speed as the coupe on which it was based.
 It out-accelerated its donor car by a lot thanks to its lighter weight.
 0 – 60 mph was over in just 5.1 seconds (0.5 second faster than the standard C2).
 On the track it was awesome and easily bested the C2.
 If you want to understand cars like the recent 911 R, a car like the 964 RS is a good place to start.

 The 964 Carrera RS was offered in three road legal versions.
 The first was a base option that offered no luxury at all, the second, a touring model, came with limited extras and the third was the N-GT (near-production GT).